Writing Your First Go Program Hello World πŸ‘‹

 Do not panic, If you are not understanding anything that’s fine.
 You are going to learn.

-Now will run our program by using go run command.
+We can run the go program without building using go run command.

 OOPS!
 I got below error.

-CreateFile hello_world.go: The system cannot find the file specified.
+CreateFile main.go: The system cannot find the file specified.

 Even you get the above error, Congratualtion that’s your first go program error.

-Why I got above CreateFile go The system cannot find the file specified. error is my source code is in “golangexamples” folder.
+Why I got above CreateFile go The system cannot find the file specified. error is my source code is in “hello-world” folder.

-And I ran the command in some other folder, so the go run command unable to find the hello_world.go file returned the above error.
+And I ran the command in some other folder, so the go run command unable to find the main.go file returned the above error.

 Navigate to source code folder and run the above command again.